The Psychology of Price Anchoring

 Use the specifics of your price to aide in establishing your authority with your customers.

-For example, you and I both know that the complete gut and remodel of the bathroom (7ft x 10ft) project your potential customer just described will cost somewhere between $15,000 to $20,000.
+For example, you and I both know that a complete gut and remodel of the 7×10-foot bathroom your potential customer just described will cost somewhere between $15,000 to $20,000.
 You tell your customer the project will cost about $25,000.
 This estimate sets the anchor price high.

 “Precision also indicates determination.” — Carmen Nobel